rsiebenm/dark_dust/AbsreDgaia/Readme.md

 mp_absreDgaia, target, Vmag, Ebv_ref, Mv, Dgaia, /ps
 ```

-2) Run for all Stars
-To run the reddening curve fit for all 33 stars in the sample type in idl:
+2) Run the reddening curve fit for all 33 stars in the sample type in idl:

 ```bash
 .r RunAll